Los Fresnos student shares why she donated hair at 'Wigs for Kids' event

 Each participant receives a certificate to honor their donation.

-"I told one of my friends to at least try or maybe just hear about and see how they feel," Adeline said.
+"I told one of my friends to at least try or maybe just hear about and see how they feel," Adelynn said.

 Watch the video above for the full story.